 We encourage teachers to lead classroom discussions on the effects of negative influences, and we invite our partners in the community to talk to students about stress and peer pressure.
 This also teaches students to be savvy when it comes to social media and similar sites.
 We model kindness to teach children to respect themselves and their peers, and most of all we teach them to be compassionate and always look out for one another.

-During our recent Health Week, our students in grades 6, 7 and 8 were treated to a presentation by Gabriel Suppiah from the Score Campus.
+During Health Week in 2019, our students in grades 6, 7 and 8 were treated to a presentation by Gabriel Suppiah from the Score Campus.
 His message really resonated with the children as they learned about his background and his experiences with bullying when he was growing up.
 They also watched videos that gave them an up-close look at what bullying and peer pressure look like in action.
 This showed that bullying can take on different forms, and whether it is emotional or physical it is never acceptable.

 After the video, Gabriel challenged the children to analyse what they had seen.
 What followed was an in-depth discussion about the detrimental impact bullying has on people's self-esteem.
 Children were better able to decipher what was not acceptable.
 The children talked about how they should respond when encountering stressful situations - not only in the classroom but in everyday life.
 They also were able to discuss ways of dealing with situations that may involve bullying, who to talk to about it and how to move forward from these situations.
 It taught them to always understand right from wrong.